naoty/oasis/README.md

 # oasis

-A HTTP proxy building a docker container for a branch specified at subdomain
+A HTTP proxy building docker containers for each commits

 ## Usage